sean1832/FileOrganizer/Readme.md

-# File Organizer
+# :floppy_disk:File Organizer

-:floppy_disk: A simple console application to organize files by their extensions.
+A simple console application to organize files by their extensions.
-(This is my first repository on github, enjoy! :blush: )
+(This is my first repository on github, enjoy!:robot:  :blush: )
 ## How to setup
 1. [**:cd:Download all files for application**](https://github.com/sean1832/Organizer/tree/master/FileOrganizer/deploy).
 2. **Extract** files into local directory.